artefactory/redis-player-one/README.md

 Here is a quick snapshot of some ideas we have:
 ### Improving current features
-- We used a generic embedding model for the abstracts, it may be relevant to try fine-tuned models to see if it improves similarity search performances
+- As said above, we used a generic embedding model for the abstracts, it may be relevant to try fine-tuned models to see if it improves similarity search performances
 - Same for Q&A model, trying other models may improve question answering performances
 - We currently retrieve 10 documents when the app run on CPU, and 100 if the app run on GPU, which may be short for difficult questions.
 It may be interesting to have an adaptative number of retrieved documents depending on the quantity of answers found for a particular question
 ### Adding new features